Discipline and Termination Policy (staff)

 For exempt employees who are past the initial evaluation period, any disciplinary action involving withholding of a salary increase, demotion, reassignment to another position, or termination must be approved by the cognizant vice president.

 In cases of unsatisfactory performance, non-exempt employees must be given a written notice that they have 30 days in which to improve and sustain improvement or they may be discharged from employment.
 When there is a need to remove an employee from the workplace to conduct an investigation (such as an instance where all of the facts are not immediately available), or to protect the health, safety or welfare of others, the employee may be suspended if, in the judgment of the supervisor, immediate action is required.
 The suspended employee should be asked to surrender all university property, and, if appropriate, should be advised that, effective at the start of the next working day, pay may be suspended until the situation is reviewed and final action is taken.
-The Director of Human Resources should be consulted promptly whenever possible before an employee is suspended; such action must be reviewed by the appropriate dean or director and, in the case of a professional employee, by the cognizant vice president.
+The Associate Vice President and Chief Human Resources Officer should be consulted promptly whenever possible before an employee is suspended; such action must be reviewed by the appropriate dean or director and, in the case of a professional employee, by the cognizant vice president.

 IV.
 Involuntary Termination Process

 In cases of unsatisfactory work performance of an employee who is past the initial evaluation period (if such a period is required by position status), a written notice must be given in which the employee has 30 (thirty) days to improve specific work performance issues and sustain the improvement.
 Such notice should be signed by the employee as acknowledgement of receipt of the warning.
 Refusal to sign the warning by the employee does not constitute non-receipt.
 One copy shall be given to the employee and one copy sent to Human Resources to be filed in the individual's personnel file.
-If after the 30 day improvement period the employee has not made a sustained consistent improvement, the employee may be discharged from employment.
+If after the thirdy (30) day improvement period the employee has not made a sustained consistent improvement, the employee may be discharged from employment.

 The written warning requirement does not apply to employees in an initial evaluation period.